 Pennsylvania April 10, 2015

-15 Incredibly Important Things You Probably Didn’t Know Were Invented In Pennsylvania
+by Christi 15 Incredibly Important Things You Probably Didn’t Know Were Invented In Pennsylvania

 Everyone in the U.S. knows about the famous Philadelphian Benjamin Franklin, who gave us a ton of inventions, but what other inventions hail from Pennsylvania?
 Read on to discover some creations made Benjamin Franklin and more…